finseth/AngularDynamicRouting/README.md

 AngularDynamicRouting
 =====================
-1 route, many views - dynamic routing
+Dynamic routing is 1 route, many views.
+It adapts to the pages that are available within your application.
+Did doesn't need config changes when new HTML partials are added.

 # Routing in AngularJS
 ##*1 route, 1 view*